How to Plan a Baby Shower: Complete Checklist & Ideas

 Step 7: Gifts & the Registry

-Common registry items include:
+Common registry categories include:

 • Baby essentials (diapers, wipes, clothing)